TanStack/react-charts/docs/src/pages/docs/api.md

 ## Axes

-React Charts uses axes to configure a fair amount of the chart.
+React Charts use axes to configure a fair amount of the charts.
 Axes handle many things like:

 - Accessing chart values from your series' `Datum`s
 - Optionally positioning your axis on the grid
-- Optionsally configuring the scale type for your axis
+- Optionally configuring the scale type for your axis
-- Optionsally configuring the element type for series that are tied to your axis
+- Optionally configuring the element type for series that are tied to your axis

 To date, we have the following scale types available: